-Philosophies and technologies surrounding the capture of organizational data, the conversion of data into information, and the dissemination of that information for the generation of human knowledge.
-Topics include: the knowledge discovery process, data warehousing and data mining.
-Prerequisite(s): COMP 2113, MATH 1223 or MATH 2223 or MATH 2233, and MATH 1413 or MATH 1313, each with a minimum grade of C-.
+Methods and technologies surrounding the capture of organizational data; the preparation and modelling of that data to identify patterns, make predictions, or inform decision making.
+Topics include: the data analytics process, data warehousing, data engineering, data visualization, data mining and machine learning.
+(1h lab).
+Prerequisite(s): COMP 2113, COMP 2103, MATH 1223 or MATH 2223 or MATH 2223, and MATH 1413 or MATH 1313, each with a minimum grade of C-.